-- Then Bring on the mix of crunchy, raw and cooked veggies like cucumber, bell pepper, mushrooms, zucchini, squash.
+- Add some crunchy veggies.
+Choose a mix of raw and cooked veggies like cucumber, bell pepper, mushrooms, zucchini, squash.

 - Finally, top it and serve.
 Finish it all off with some fresh herbs like cilantro, chives or parsley and some Tahini sauce, avocado, salsa, balsamic vinegar, greek yogurt, Homemade Healthy Salad Dressing, Beet Pesto or this Lemon Basil Pesto.